A short guide from someone who's done it more than once

 Build a community by finding your allies – the existing data and system teams, early adopters, the frustrated junior or senior colleague who has long spotted the opportunity to use data better - AKA the undercover geek, other research teams and data-creating groups.

 An Insight function is there to enable other people to do their jobs better by making informed decisions.
-Ultimately you can’t do it all and as a new team it’s likely you don’t have enough people to cover everything you’d like to deliver.
+Ultimately you can’t do it all and as a new team (possibly just you...) it’s likely you don’t have enough people to cover everything you’d like to deliver.
 Focus on the most important matters first, you’ll know what they are once you’ve talked to a good number of people.
 Then be open and upfront about what you can achieve within different timescales and resources – be imaginative, can you outsource?
 Can you offer a secondment to your undercover geek?
 Can you start a training programme so that colleagues can start to do their own Insight or at least understand how to commission Insight well?
 Can you brief your audiences so they understand how to get value from qualitative as well as quantitative research?

 However much you need to juggle your time and resources, you’ll know it’s worth it when the first colleague comes to you saying, “I need to take a decision on which approach to take but I’d really like to get some robust research first – can you advise me on the right research design?”.